THE GREEN RUNNER ETHOS

 Your Everyday Diet

-It’s no secret that meat production has a greater impact on the environment than the equivalent calories from a plant-based diet.
+It’s no secret that meat and dairy production has a greater impact on the environment than the equivalent calories from a plant-based diet.

-To be a Green Runner, you don’t need to be vegan or even vegetarian (although you certainly can be!).
-But we suggest that people try to reduce their consumption of meat down to 1 or 2 days per week, and in general focus on higher quality, locally sourced produce wherever possible.
+To be a Green Runner, you don’t need to be vegan or even vegetarian (although you certainly can be and lots of us are!).
+We suggest that people try to reduce their consumption of meat (especially beef) down to 1 or 2 days per week, and in general focus on higher quality, locally sourced produce wherever possible.

-Here are a couple of articles to find out more:
+Here are a few articles to find out more:

 – Trail Runner Magazine – https://www.trailrunnermag.com/people/environment-people/an-athletes-guide-to-environmentally-friendly-eating